 5. Anse La Passe, Silhouette Island

-Anse La Passe is a remarkable beach and the third largest in Seychelles.
+Anse La Passe is a remarkable beach and the third largest in the Seychelles.
 It is part of the luxurious all-villa Hilton Seychelles Labriz Resort.

 6. Anse Intendance, Mahe Islands